tanav-malhotra/Counterspell-Nov-2024/README.md

 ## Authors:
 > Jawadul Jarif, Bryan Lochan, & Tanav Malhotra
 ## License:
 > The game is licensed under the GNU General Public License v3.0 (GPL-3.0).
-You are free to use, modify, and distribute them under the terms of the GPL-3.0.
+You are free to use, modify, and distribute it under the terms of the GPL-3.0.
 For more details, please refer to the [LICENSE](./LICENSE) file.